Everyone has that little voice in their head that always wants to start trouble.

 Take your time — and be present on your journey toward being mindful of your thoughts.

-Hope Cate offers athletic and non-athletic coaching, life consulting and mindfulness coaching through her tele-counseling practice, In The Zone Performance.
-She is an applied sport psychologist that helps people find ways to better performance and better lives.
+At the time of writing this article, Hope Cate offered athletic and non-athletic coaching, life consulting and mindfulness coaching through her tele-counseling practice.
+She was an applied sport psychologist who helped people find ways to better performance and better lives.